About John Buckley

 All images are the copyright of John Buckley.
 All rights reserved.

 If you are looking for what unifies the collection of pictures on display -- monochrome images of wildlife, landscapes in the mountain west, street photography in black and white and vivid color -- it is the attempt to capture what Daido Moriyama referred to as "fossils of light and time."
 There aren't many "tough pictures" here; few incidents, not many dramatic events.
-While these images may be humorous or poignant, and record events in Washington, this isn't intended to be documentary photography.
+While these images may be humorous or poignant, and record events in Washington, except for my running tally of demonstrations in the Age of Trump this isn't intended to be documentary photography.
 Instead you'll see quiet moments caught by a photographer alone in an environment.
 Even when I'm in the bustle of the city, the photos I gravitate toward mostly capture people alone in their thoughts.

 Many of the jobs I've held demanded an extroverted personality -- being a spokesman in the chaos of a political campaign, interviewing bands fresh off the stage, maneuvering inside the tumult of big companies.
 But even as I thrive in cities, crowds, noise, color, the moments that mean the most to me, the ones that are most fulfilling, are the quiet ones – working on a book, hiking in mountains, alone together with my wife and son.
 I think this introverted sensibility both shapes and is reflected in the pictures here.